-A study of Air Force customs, courtesies, drill and ceremonies, career opportunities in the Air Force, and the life and work of an Air Force officer.
-An extensive physical fitness program is taught, reinforced, and evaluated.
-Students under contract with AFROTC must pass a physical fitness test (sit-ups, push-ups, 1.5 mile run) each term.
-Non-contract students must attempt the physical fitness test each term.
-Field trips to Air Force installations are also included.
-Corequisite: concurrent enrollment in AERO 1101.
+A study of Air Force customs and courtesies, drill and ceremonies, career opportunities in the Air Force, and the life and work of an Air Force officer.
+Field trips to Air Force installations are usually included.
+Corequisite: AERO 1101.
+Semester Hours 1 (2 lab)